kneazle714/T.M.R.-Diary/README.md

   **Change** my memory **on** `date` **to:** `new memory`
 - Delete memories: <br />
   **Delete** my memory **on** `date`
+- Try typing in something random and see what T.M.R. will tell you

 # Built with